vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1-llm-fundamentals.md

   <label for="sku-wrong1" class="quiz-option-sku" data-correct="false">🔖 Append “Remember these forever” to the end of today’s prompt</label>

   <input type="radio" name="quiz-sku" id="sku-wrong2" class="quiz-radio-sku">
-  <label for="sku-wrong2" class="quiz-option-sku" data-correct="false">🧹 Increase the context window so <em>today’s</em> chat fits in tomorrow’s prompt untouched</label>
+  <label for="sku-wrong2" class="quiz-option-sku" data-correct="false">🧹 Increase how many inputs the model can handle so that <em>today’s</em> chat fits in tomorrow’s prompt untouched</label>

   <input type="radio" name="quiz-sku" id="sku-wrong3" class="quiz-radio-sku">
   <label for="sku-wrong3" class="quiz-option-sku" data-correct="false">🔧 Retrain the model overnight on the new SKUs</label>

   <input type="radio" name="quiz-sku" id="sku-correct" class="quiz-radio-sku">
-  <label for="sku-correct" class="quiz-option-sku" data-correct="true">📦 Store the SKUs in a database or and auto-inject them into tomorrow’s prompt (retrieval)</label>
+  <label for="sku-correct" class="quiz-option-sku" data-correct="true">📦 Store the names in a database and auto-inject them into tomorrow’s prompt</label>

   <div class="feedback-sku" data-feedback="correct">✅ Correct!
-Frozen weights can’t learn overnight—you must feed yesterday’s SKUs back in (retrieval is fastest and cheapest).</div>
+Frozen weights can’t learn overnight—you must feed yesterday’s SKUs back in (fetching from a database is fastest and cheapest).</div>
   <div class="feedback-sku" data-feedback="wrong">❌ Prompts alone can’t alter weights, massive context gets expensive, and retraining the model is often overkill (especially if it's needed frequently).</div>
 </div>
 </div>